 The Minister of any church has an equal say to any other church member and is selected and appointed by the Church Meeting.

 The Church meeting also appoints individuals and/or sub-committees to run our organisations.

-We are part of the Baptist Union of Great Britain, of The Northwest Baptist Association, of Affirm, of the Progressive Christian Network and of Churches Together in Cheadle Hulme.
+We are part of the Baptist Union of Great Britain, of The Northwest Baptist Association, of Affirm, of Inclusive Church, of the Progressive Christian Network and of Churches Together in Cheadle Hulme.